etm/markus.rb/README.md

 ```

 Why the f**k would i use a template library for JSON when i can just create a
 big hash or array and create a json out of it?
-If you ever find yourself feeling bad or
+If you ever find yourself
-lost with your big hashes, try this out.
-Maybe you like it, maybe not.
-Who
+feeling bad or lost with your big hashes, try this out.
+Maybe you like it,
-knows.
+maybe not.
+Who knows.

 ## Installation

 * You need a least ruby 1.9.2
+* gem install markus.rb

 ## Further Reading

 View the example in the ./examples subdirectory.
-View the tests in the ./test subdirectory.
+View the tests in the ./test
+subdirectory.
 From there you should be able to figure it out yourself.
+Tip:
-Tip: neat combinations with heredocs are possible, e.g. to create script tags in html.
+neat combinations with heredocs are possible, e.g. to create script tags in
+html.

 ```ruby
   script_ <<~end
     var foo = "bar";
   end
 ```